 These were the paintings that made J.M.W.Turner a painter.

 Horace Walpole says that William III took little interest in the arts.
-Since William commissioned Christopher Wren to build St Paul's, I don't think Horace is completely correct.
+I don't think Horace is completely correct.
 He seldom is.
 Although there doesn't seem to be any direct proof of the Elder van de Velde's alleged treachery against the Dutch, he definitely seems to have fallen out of favour with William III.
 See here.

 The John Robertson Bonhams sale catalogue of 9 July 2014, is a publication of interest.
 The painting signed Monamy on page 62 of the catalogue, lot 121, was atrociously catalogued.
 It is flying the Hanoverian Standard, incorporating the white horse of Hanover,.
 It was probably painted at the re-launch of the Peregrine in 1733, and possibly even later, but commemorating the initial accession of the House of Hanover in 1714.
 The picture shows the enthusiastically received arrival of George I, consistently appreciated by Protestant and patriotic Englishmen during his reign as king.
 It is tempting, with regard to the style of this picture, to attribute it to a very early work by Charles Brooking.
 It would then have to be dated to about 1745.
-Brooking certainly painted a quite similar picture, which was thought to portray Harwich for a long time.
+Brooking certainly painted a quite similar picture, which was erroneously thought for a long time to portray Harwich.

 About 1733, with the rise of Walpole, and the Excise Crisis, the situation became uncomfortable for Monamy.
 He was a key player representing the patriotic opposition to the Walpole regime.
 This opposition, then supported by Prince Frederick of Wales, vigorously sought the world-wide expansion of English trade, and the downfall of Spain, accompanied by the downfall of France; as well as rejection of the Papacy and the Roman Catholic church.
 London merchants and naval officers were tremendously eager to let the fleet loose, across the Atlantic.
 This aspect of the history needs to be addressed, and the pictures reflecting the situation should be placed in context.
 The objective perceptions of British art historians have been completely misguided for at least the last 300 years.